dcuddeback/termios-rs/README.md

 ## Dependencies
 In order to use the `termios` crate, you must have a native `libc` library that implements the termios API.
 This should be available on any Unix operating system.
-It has been confirmed to work on the following platforms:
+This library contains the termios definitions for the following platforms:

 * Linux (x86_64, armv6l)
 * OS X (x86_64)
 * FreeBSD (amd64)
 * OpenBSD (amd64)
+* DragonFly BSD (x86_64)

 ## Usage
 Add `termios` as a dependency in `Cargo.toml`: